 One of the nice things about trading options on the stock "Google" is that no one has any preconceived notions as to how it is going to trade tomorrow or the next day.
 Company annoucements tend to be big ... like the building of more infrastructure which will take years to happen.
-It's not like with the company Ford which could be this week announcing recalls on every green Bronco it made in the last three years and then next week have news on it's Focus line.
+It's not like with the company Ford which could be this week announcing recalls on every green Bronco it made in the last three years and then next week have recalls on something else.
 The last time "Google" had an earning's report come out was back in October so there is nothing much new to worry about in their near term.
 That's my deterimation, I could be wrong.
 Look at this chart on Thursday November 20th.
 It's of "Google" trading in the morning.
-When I scanned across a number of stocks this morning about thirty five minutes into the trading session this was one of the few stocks moving up in price.
+When I scanned across a number of stocks this morning about thirty five minutes into the trading session this was one of the few stocks moving up sharply in price.
 Have I been following "Google" closely over the last few weeks?
 Not at all.
 It's the chart that attracted me.
 Look at how it shoots up on the openings and then just gives up the gains.
 Is this a pattern?.

 ...